Interacting Dark Sectors in Anisotropic Universe: Observational Constraints and $H_{0}$ Tension: Results

 \subsection{Constant Coupling Model}

-In Table.~\ref{tab:2}, we have listed our statistical analysis (observational constraints) on the constant coupling model for different data set and their joint combination at $1\sigma$ error.
-Let us first discuss the observational constraints on the dark coupling parameter $\delta$ and see how different data sets bound this DM-DE coupling.
+In Table~\ref{tab:2}, we have listed the results of our statistical analysis (observational constraints) on the constant coupling model for different data set and their joint combination at $1\sigma$ CL.
+Let us first discuss the observational constraints on the dark coupling parameter $\delta$.

-From Table.~\ref{tab:2} it is observe that using OHD data alone results in very high value of coupling constant i.e $\delta=0.941^{+0.059}_{-0.012}$.
-It could be seen from this table that adding CMB (Planck2018) or BAO to OHD data significantly decreases coupling parameter $\delta$.
-Also our computations show that inclusion of BAO data to the OHD+Planck2018 data dose not affect considerably the estimated value of coupling constant.
-When we include Gaussian prior on the Hubble constant (R19)\cite{Riess/2019} in to our mcmc computation code, the joint combination of OHD+BAO+Planck2018 data estimation gives $\delta=0.0368^{+0.0072}_{-0.040}$.
-Finally, from analysis of OHD+BAO+SNIa+Planck2018(+R19) we find $\delta=0.046\pm0.043$($0.023^{+0.017}_{-0.024}$) which also do not lead to any evidence for $\delta\neq 0$ and hence any possible interaction between dark components.\\
+From Table~\ref{tab:2}, we observe that using OHD data alone results in very high value of coupling constant, i.e., $\delta=0.941^{+0.059}_{-0.012}$.
+It could be seen from this table that adding CMB (Planck 2018) or BAO to OHD data significantly decreases the coupling parameter $\delta$.
+Also our computations show that inclusion of BAO data to the OHD+CMB data does not affect considerably the estimated value of coupling constant.
+When we include Gaussian prior on the Hubble constant (R19)\cite{Riess/2019} in to our MCMC computation code, the joint combination of OHD+BAO+CMB data estimation gives $\delta=0.0368^{+0.0072}_{-0.040}$.
+Finally, from the joint analysis with OHD+BAO+SNIa+CMB+R19, we find $\delta=0.046\pm0.043$($0.023^{+0.017}_{-0.024}$), which also does not lead to any evidence for $\delta\neq 0$ and hence any possible interaction between dark components.\\